 Before that, Lynn’s research evolved specifically around the evolution of weaving structures, techniques and practices, and the development of new structuring potential through weave.
 Her PhD in weaving - title: ‘The Role of Weaving in Smart Material Systems’ - has shaped her early years as a researcher and her keen interest in woven architectures and the structural hierarchy of constructed textiles.
 Her views around textiles continue to inform her understanding of them as unique material systems.

-With background and experience in textile design, during this time Lynn worked jointly as a textile designer, a textile engineer and an academic researcher, exploring materials applications and aesthetic possibilities.
-Her ongoing research and explorations have highlighted the distinct difference between the two textile industries of manufacturing and craft - shifting her focus increasingly to local and traditional forms of knowledge, their inherent innovations and their relevance to our manufacturing profiles today.
+With background and experience in textile design, during this time Lynn worked jointly as a textile designer, and an academic researcher - exploring materials applications and aesthetic possibilities.
+Her ongoing research and explorations have highlighted the distinct difference between the two textile industries of manufacturing and craft; shifting her focus increasingly to local and traditional forms of knowledge, their inherent innovations and their relevance to our manufacturing profiles today.

 Publications, exhibitions, other outcomes